ridoansaleh/Ubuntu-16-LTS/README.md

 # Ubuntu-16-LTS
-This is a list of changes i have made on my laptop
+This is a list of changes i have been made on my laptop and some tutorials & tips on Linux (Ubuntu Distro)